dszakal/autodb/README.md

 LIMITATIONS TO BE AWARE OF BEFORE YOU WOULD USE:

     This is not ORM.
 Just an active record pattern, it doesn't support joins on purpose.
+    One AutoRecord instance = one row in one database's one table One AutoDb instance <-> One SQL database
+    One Database, one Table two calls for Primary key -> use the same AutoDb instance and you will never have a duplicated AutoRecord instance
-    Also save(), row(), rowsArray() and newRow() are final for a reason For now, supports only MySQL
+    Redis is an optional dependency for caching table describes (not tested yet) Also save(), row(), rowsArray() and newRow() are final for a reason For now, supports only MySQL
     For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too)